 There was more than enough fruit for the 20 person group as well.
 No one went hungry, and the kids often went back for seconds once everyone in the group had their taste.
 The chickens also hung around waiting for morsels to drop.

 The Kauai Chocolate Tour Experience

 Once our belly was full of delicious locally grown Hawaiian fruit we made the short walk to the Kauai cocoa plantation.
-Before us were rows upon rows of chocolate trees booming with fruits of various ripeness.
+Before our eyes were rows upon rows of chocolate trees booming with fruits of various ripeness.
 Kate walked us through some of the history of chocolate, much as we had heard while making chocolate in Cusco Peru.
 The boys stood with their mouths wide open.
 “After all this fruit, we MUST be getting to the chocolate!”
 C shouted.

 The guide plucked one of the ripe fruit and cut it wide open revealing the cocoa beans and flesh inside.
 The fruit was passed around and we each took a bean from the fruit.
 The flesh was delicious.
 It was sweet and full.
 But D’s face when he bit into the cocoa bean was priceless.
 First, he smelled the delicious insides.
 With the sweet smell, he was expecting all the joy of a milk chocolate bar.
 But instead, he was tasting the raw bitterness of unsweetened cocoa.

 Once we had been introduced to the cocoa beans, it was time for us to get down to the Kauai chocolate tasting experience.
 We found seats under an open-air tent.
 We received pens and paper for our tasting notes, and for the next hour, we tasted various kinds of chocolate from the darkest dark to pure milk chocolate.